ruddro-roy/skywatch/README.md

 ---

-*skywatch is an independent open-source project and is not affiliated with NVIDIA, ECMWF, Google, or any commercial weather provider.*
+*skywatch is an independent open-source project and is not affiliated with any commercial weather provider.*